Wanny van Gils

 Wanny van Gils (February 10, 1959 – July 28, 2018) was a Dutch football player and coach.

 Club career

-He was under contract with NAC Breda, Beringen and Willem II.
+He was under contract with NAC, Beringen and Willem II.
+With Willem II he was relegated to the Eerste Divisie but won promotion back to the Eredivisie at the first attempt.

 His wonderful solo-goal against Eindhoven in 1991 was long time dubbed as "the lost goal" since there seemed to be no footage of it.

 Personal life

 After football, he became an insurance consultant and began his own business in financial services.
-He also managed VV TSC, a Dutch football club.
+He was also chairman of VV TSC, a Dutch football club and head coach at TSC, VV Oosterhout en DIA.